The Liberty 70 Project: The Liberty ship SS James Eagan Layne

 What's in a Name?

-The results of this history project will be published in a book and a web site about the James Eagan Layne, with other events planned for the anniversary itself.
-The work is a community project being done by a mixed team of amateurs and professionals so we need volunteers with a range of skills to help pull this together in time for the 70th anniversary in 2015.
+The results of this history project will be published in a book and a web site about the James Eagan Layne, with other events planned for the anniversary in 2015.
+The work is a community project being done by a large team of researchers, divers, surveyors, VR specialists and archaeologists including local diving groups and organisations, teams from Plymouth University, Oxford University and the University of Birmingham.

 If you would like to help with this project then please